emretepedev/hardhat-storage-vault/README.md

 Success in plugin hardhat-storage-vault:
 Create storage-store-lock.json file.

-## Environment extensions

-This plugin extends the Hardhat Runtime Environment by adding an `storageVault` field whose type is `Finder`.

 ## Configuration

 This plugin extends the `HardhatUserConfig`'s `FinderUserConfig` object with the `finder` field.